 Rear-end collisions accounted for almost half of all two-vehicle crashes, according to a 2015 National Transportation Safety Board (NTSB) report.
 The same report stated that over a two-year period of 2011-2012, more than one million people in the United States were injured in rear-end collisions.

 If you or a loved one has been in a rear-end collision, don’t try to recover damages on your own.
 The experienced Atlanta rear-end collision lawyers at John Foy & Associates can provide a free consultation.
 We’re one of Atlanta’s most established personal injury firms with more than 20 years of protecting those who have been injured by someone else’s negligence.
+Rear-end collisions are among the most common road accidents and can lead to serious injuries.
+If you’ve been involved in such an accident, contacting the Atlanta Car Accident Attorneys can ensure your rights are upheld.

 Atlanta Rear-End Collision FAQs